recidive/prana/readme.md

 ## Extensions

-Extensions allow you to build reusable components that can be easily shared through applications or application instances.
+Extensions allow you to build reusable components that can be easily shared through applications and application instances and also be extended by other extensions.

 You can add extensions programmatically like this: